416 Ilam Road, Fendalton, Christchurch 8052

 Published by Better Health Osteopathy on 23 February 2020, Sports Injuries

 Every runner knows how frustrating it can be to have to take a time-out from training due to injury and pain.
-An Osteopath will help take a look at bigger picture, seeking the real cause of the injury rather than just treating the symptoms.
+An Osteopath will help take a look at the bigger picture, seeking the real cause of the injury rather than just treating the symptoms.

 Common Osteopathic Techniques For Runners

-• Biomechanical And Functional Movement Analysis.
-Effectively this means carrying out an assessment of your gait – both walking and running.
-This assessment of the way you move will include analysing the back, hips, knees and feet and how they are affected while you run.
+• Biomechanical and Functional Movement Analysis.
+Effectively, this means carrying out an assessment of your gait—both walking and running.
+This assessment of the way you move will include analysing the back, hips, knees, and feet and how they are affected while you run.

 • Soft-Tissue Massage.
-This process focuses on increasing blood flow and releasing and relaxing muscles through deep pressure massaging and trigger point therapy.
+This process focuses on increasing blood flow and releasing and relaxing muscles through deep-pressure massaging and trigger point therapy.

-5 Benefits Of Using An Osteopath
+7 Benefits Of Using An Osteopath

 1. Gaining an edge over your competitors